Temperature dependence of electronic conductivity from ab initio thermal simulation: Methods

 The electronic density of states for all systems was computed using VASP \cite{VASP} with projector augmented-wave (PAW) potentials~\cite{PAW}, the Perdew–Burke–Ernzerhof (PBE) exchange–correlation functional~\cite{PBE}, and a Gaussian smearing width of 0.01 eV.
 For the time-dependent analysis, snapshots were extracted from \textit{ab initio} molecular dynamics (AIMD) simulations performed at different temperatures, maintained by a Nosé–Hoover thermostat~\cite{Nose}.

-The AIMD trajectories spanned several picoseconds, with integration time steps of 0.5, 1.0, 0.75, 1.0, and 2.0~fs for c-Al (2.5~ps), Al$_\text{GB}$ (5~ps), Al–Gr (3~ps), a-Si (4~ps), and a-GST (7.5-10~ps), respectively.
+The AIMD trajectories spanned several picoseconds, with integration time steps of 0.5, 1.0, 0.75, 1.0, and 2.0~fs for c-Al (total simulation time = 2.5~ps), Al$_\text{GB}$ (5~ps), Al–Gr (3~ps), a-Si (4~ps), and a-GST (7.5-10~ps), respectively.
 This framework is general and can equally incorporate electronic structures sampled from longer MD simulations based on classical, empirical, or machine-learning interatomic potentials.
-The $\Gamma$-point was used to sample the Brillouin zone for all simulations, with periodic boundary conditions.
+The $\Gamma$-point was used to sample the Brillouin zone for all simulations, which all employed periodic boundary conditions.
 The cutoff energy for a-GST was 320 eV and 400~eV was employed for the other structures.
 The selected simulation times were chosen to ensure convergence of the averaging at the Fermi level.

 The instantaneous electronic density of states (EDOS) at time \(t_\mu\), (obtained from a constant temperature MD simulation), is:

 and \(\epsilon_i(t_\mu)\) is a Kohn--Sham eigenvalue at time step $t_\mu$.